5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Automated Open RAN Pipelines

 \gls{ci}, \gls{cd}, and \gls{ct} pipelines automatically perform tasks on the \openran infrastructure.
 We leverage Tekton---a framework to create \gls{ci}/\gls{cd} workflows for on-premise and cloud system---to implement these tasks and automate our pipelines.
 Similarly, we rely on ArgoCD---that implements the GitOps declarative philosophy in a \gls{k8s} microservices cluster---to synchronize and deploy configurations for the host machines and for the tasks from a version-controlled remote repository, ensuring accountability, repeatability, and rollbacks.
 The tasks we designed carry out operations such as building container images and deploying them on the physical infrastructure, matching workload resources to the nodes best fit to them (e.g., low-latency nodes), discovering available radio and spectrum bands, performing automatic testing, and monitoring the overall health of system and workloads.

 A high-level diagram of a \cicdct pipeline for \openran is shown in Figure~\ref{fig:pipeline-diagram}.
 The tasks of this pipeline are divided in four main groups: (i)~test specification parsing; (ii)~repeatable \gls{ran} builds; (iii)~automatic testing of \openran components, and (iv)~test support services.
 In the \textit{test specification parsing} step, the details and specifications of the tests to execute are sent to \name.
-This is the only step that requires some form of human interaction as it involves gathering the test details provided as input, e.g., the \gls{cu}/\gls{du}/\gls{ru} to test, the end-to-end requirements of the test, as well as the relevant technical specifications.
+This is the only step that requires some form of human interaction as it involves gathering the test details provided as input, e.g., the \gls{cu}/\gls{du}/\gls{ru} to test, the test requirements, and the relevant technical specifications.
 The intent specified in this way is then automatically parsed and converted into services and tasks that can be executed by the compute nodes.
-After this initial setup has been carried out, the remaining steps of \name execute in a fully automated manner, without the need for any further human interaction.
+After this initial setup has been carried out, the remaining steps of \name execute in a fully automated manner.

 The \textit{repeatable \gls{ran} builds} workflow packages the source code of the component to test (e.g., the \gls{gnb}) into a container image to be instantiated and tested.
-First, the source code of the component under test is pulled from a version-controlled repository located on a remote git server.
-Depending on specific tests, this step can also apply new developed functionalities (e.g., new schedulers or fixes to test) to the source code in the form of code patches.
-Then, this workflow is used to build a container image that will be stored in a dedicated image registry and deployed as workloads on the compute nodes.
+First, the source code of the component under test is pulled from a version-controlled repository on a remote git server.
+Depending on specific tests, this step can also apply new developed functionalities (e.g., new schedulers or fixes to test) to the source code.
+Then, this workflow is used to build a container image that will be stored in an image registry and deployed as workload on the compute nodes.